bseeger/fcrepo-sample-dataset-tests/README.md

 This script has been run in python 2.7.11, but should, in theory, work in python 3.

-This tool will run in one of two modes:
+This tool has the following modes:
-* it will verify everything in the specified export directory is in Fedora4
+* `export` : it will verify everything in the specified export directory is in Fedora4
-* it will verify that everything in Fedora4 is located on the file system in the export directory <-- not yet implemented
+* `import` : it will verify that everything in Fedora4 is located on the file system in the export directory

-The general flow:
+* `both` : runs both export and import mode on the sources.
+This is the most comprehensive way to check the sources, but it may be slow.

+How to use this in testing:
+* Load a data set from [Import Export Datasets](http://github.com/fcrepo4-labs/fcrepo-sample-dataset), or use your own.
 * Export data from a Fedora4 system in **n-triples** format, using the [Fedora4 Import Export Client](http://github.com/fcrepo4-labs/fcrepo-import-export)
-* Configure this verification tool
+* Configure this verification tool to point to both your Fedora4 server and the disk location where the files are.
 * Run this tool and check the 'verification-report.txt' file that was created.
-It will report on errors found.
+It will report information on errors, if any are found.

 To run the verify test, first edit the configuration file ```config.ini``` (details below) and then run: